-208. The chevrons shall be made of stripes of cloth 3 inch wide, separated 1 inch, and sewed flat, without padding, by an overlock stitch of silk on the edges of the chevrons.
-The badge as made up shall cover a field 31 inches broad; the specialty mark shall be in the center of the field in the angle of the upper strips, and the eagle shall be 11 inches above the angle and just above the specialty mark.
+208. The chevrons shall be made of stripes of cloth $\frac{3}{4}$ inch wide, separated $\frac{1}{4}$ inch, and sewed flat, without padding, by an overlock stitch of silk on the edges of the chevrons.
+The badge as made up shall cover a field 31 inches broad; the specialty mark shall be in the center of the field in the angle of the upper stripe, and the eagle shall be 11 inches above the angle and just above the specialty mark.
 For blue clothing the chevrons shall be made of scarlet cloth, sewed on with scarlet silk, and for white clothing of blue cloth, sewed on with blue silk.
 Chief petty officers shall wear chevrons of three stripes, with an arch of one stripe forming the arc of a circle between the ends of the upper stripe of the chevron, the outside radius of the circle being 17 inches; the specialty mark being in the center of the field under the arch, the eagle resting on the center of the top of the arch.
 (Fig. 1.)
 Petty officers, first class, shall wear three stripes in the chevron (Fig. 2); petty officers, second class, two stripes (Fig. 3); and petty officers, third class, one stripe.
 (Fig. 4.)
 Until the supply on hand is exhausted, rating badges for white clothing with red chevrons will continue to be issued to the Pacific and Asiatic Fleets.

-- 209. For petty officers holding three consecutive good-conduct badges, the chevrons for blue clothing shall be made of gold lace instead of scarlet cloth, and the eagle and specialty mark shall be embroidered in silver. - 210.
-For blue clothing the eagle and specialty marks are to be embroidered in white, and for white clothing in blue, except that for Hospital Corps men, the specialty mark shall be of red cloth for both blue and white clothing, laid on the same as chevrons.
+209. For permanent petty officers holding three consecutive goodconduct badges, the chevrons for blue clothing shall be made of gold lace instead of scarlet cloth, and the eagle and specialty mark shall be embroidered in silver.

+210. For blue clothing the eagle and specialty marks are to be embroidered in white, and for white clothing in blue, except that for hospital stewards and hospital apprentices, first class, the specialty marks shall be of red cloth for both blue and white clothing, laid on the same as chevrons.